lucasfurno/docs_en/use-cases/ab-testing/index.md

 ## How does Azion’s A/B Testing work?

-Before you begin, check that the ***Edge Functions*** service is active in your Azion account and that you already have the function in your ***Edge Functions Libraries***.
+Before you begin, check that the Edge Functions service is active in your Azion account and that you already have the function in your Edge Functions Libraries.
 If not, please get in contact with our commercial team to access the service.

 **Understand the process**